-Advance Landing Notification - A required 3-12 hour advanced landing notification stating the vessel identification, approved landing location, dealer's business name, time of arrival, and estimated pounds to be landed in each IFQ share category.
-Landing notifications can be submitted using either a vessel's VMS unit, through an IFQ entity's on-line account, or through the IFQ call service.
+Advance Landing Notification - A required 3-24 hour advanced landing notification stating the vessel identification, approved landing location, dealer's business name, time of arrival, and estimated pounds to be landed in each IFQ share category.
+Landing notifications can be submitted using either a vessel's vessel monitoring system (VMS) unit, through an IFQ entity's on-line account, or through the IFQ call service.
 The landing notification is intended to provide law enforcement officers the opportunity to be present at the point of landing so they can monitor and enforce IFQ requirements dockside.
 For the purpose of these regulations, the term landing means to arrive at the dock, berth, beach, seawall, or ramp.
-(The advanced landing notification window was expanded to 3-24 hours on October 27, 2014.)

-Allocation - Allocation is the actual poundage of red snapper by which an account holder is ensured the opportunity to possess, land, or sell, during a given calendar year.
-IFQ allocation will be distributed to each IFQ shareholder at the beginning of each calendar year, and expire at the end of each calendar year.
-Annual IFQ allocation is determined by the amount of the shareholder's IFQ share and the amount of the annual commercial red snapper quota.
+Allocation - Allocation is the actual poundage of IFQ-managed species by which an account holder is ensured the opportunity to possess, land, or sell, during a given calendar year.
+IFQ allocation is distributed to each IFQ shareholder at the beginning of each calendar year, and expires at the end of each calendar year.
+Annual IFQ allocation is determined by the amount of the shareholder's IFQ share and the amount of the annual commercial quota.
 Dealer accounts may not possess allocation.

 Allocation Transfer - A transfer of allocation (pounds) from one shareholder account to another shareholder account.
-Through January 1, 2012, allocation can be transferred only to an entity that holds a valid Gulf commercial reef fish permit.